-procedures contained therein, including the policies in the student code of conduct. understand that the policies contained in the handbook may be added to, deleted, o changed at any time.
+I have received and reviewed the 2023-2024 Academy of Warren parent-student handbook, including the student code of conduct.
+I agree to abide by the policies and procedures contained therein, including the policies in the student code of conduct.
+I understand that the policies contained in the handbook may be added to, deleted, or changed at any time.

 Please complete this form and return to the school office.

 List all children attending the Academy:

 Parent/Guardian Signature

 Date: